bchang3/bchang3/README.md

 ## Hi there 👋
 My name is Benjamin Chang, I'm currently a junior studying in computer engineering!
+I'm currently a tech lead for Hack4Impact on the HausaNLP team.
 I'm interested in software development, game development, and developing products that improve people's lives!

+### 🔭 I’m currently working on ...
+Tech leading for HausaNLP and developing a dataset catalog for Hausa natural language processing resources to facilitate future LLM and NLP research to ensure that the Hausa language is well-represented.
+Hausa is the second largest language group in Africa, but it is classified as a low-resource language, meaning that state-of-the-art NLP models cnanot be trained.

-## Languages
+### Languages
 ![](https://img.shields.io/badge/C++-00599C.svg?style=for-the-badge&logo=C++&logoColor=white)
 ![](https://img.shields.io/badge/Python-3776AB.svg?style=for-the-badge&logo=Python&logoColor=white)
 ![](https://img.shields.io/badge/TypeScript-3178C6.svg?style=for-the-badge&logo=TypeScript&logoColor=white)